mpl-extensions/mpl-interactions/docs/Contributing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, you can use `sphinx-autobuild <https://github.com/GaretJax/sphinx-autobuild>`_ to continuously watch the documentation for changes and rebuild it for you. sphinx-autobuild will be installed automatically by the above ``pip`` command and we've added it to the ``Makefile``.
+Alternatively, you can use `sphinx-autobuild <https://github.com/GaretJax/sphinx-autobuild>`_ to continuously watch the documentation for changes and rebuild it for you.
+Sphinx-autobuild will be installed automatically by the above ``pip`` command, and we've added it to the ``Makefile``.
 All you need to do is:

 .. code-block:: bash